srdjan/mono-jsx/README.md

 }
 ```

-Plus, mono-jsx supports the `onMount` event handler that will be called when the component is mounted.
+Plus, mono-jsx supports the `onMount` event handler that will be called when the element is mounted.

 ```jsx
 function App() {